 John F. Stack, Jr., Ph.D.

-Professor of Politics and International Relations and Law
+Founding Dean & Professor of Politics, International Relations and Law

-When Florida International University established the School of International and Public Affairs in Spring 2009, it fulfilled the promise of its founders in 1971 to promote globally engaged citizens.
+When Florida International University established the School of International and Public Affairs in Summer 2008, it fulfilled the promise of its founders in 1971 to promote globally engaged citizens.

 In his opening address at the groundbreaking, United Nations Secretary General U. Thant noted the critical role universities play in creating future global leaders: